psygo/dart_katas/README.md

 1. [Prime Factors](http://butunclebob.com/ArticleS.UncleBob.ThePrimeFactorsKata)
 1. [Bowling Game](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata)

-For more info about them, go to the `docs/presentations` folder.
+For more info about them, go to the `docs` or `docs/presentations` folder.